CHEVULAHAARVISH/UNR/README.md

    ```bash
    cd UNR
    ```
-3. Open the vscode editor and hit live server .

-3a.
-Add install live serveer if you dont have that extension.
+3. Open the vscode editor and hit live server(add install live serveer if you dont have that extension. ) .

 4. Open the `index.html` file in your web browser.